Indian Racing League: History

 The 2024 season started in remarkably organised fashion, with the first two races at Irungattukottai going off without a hitch – Jon Lancaster scored his and the Chennai Turbo Riders' first race win in the season-opener after Neel Jani retired from the lead with a handful of laps remaining, whilst Alister Yoong won the second race for the rebranded Rarh Bengal Tigers; Sourav Ganguly and the Shrachi Group purchased the Godspeed Kochi franchise in the off-season.
 The series hosted its first night event around the Island Grounds a week later, with the wins shared by Raoul Hyman and Álvaro Parente after track action was delayed due to issues with circuit homologation.
+Three more rounds at Irungattukottai and Kari Motor Speedway followed, where the No. 24 Goa Aces JA Racing entry piloted by Raoul Hyman and Sohil Shah was able to notch up three more victories on the way to their entrant championship title.